Jummi123/nvim/README.md

 Readme for kickstart https://github.com/nvim-lua/kickstart.nvim
 It has quite comprehensive documentation.
 You can use that if you get stuck.

-# Using kickstart in termux
+# Using neovim in termux

 ### Install neovim
 ```